Lafayette Square, Washington, D.C.: 21st century

-A report by the U.S. Department of the Interior Office of Inspector General (OIG), released in June 2021, concluded that the clearing of the park by the Park Police and other forces was part of a plan to install "antiscale fencing" and that these plans were made before Barr arrived on the scene at 6:10 p.m. and before Trump walked to the church.
-However, Park Police commanders could not agree on who gave the order to deploy or explain why radio transmissions were not recorded.
-The OIG report found that, contrary to the operational plan, the Secret Service began their operation at 6:16 p.m., soon after Barr arrived and a full seven minutes before any dispersal order was given by the Park Police.
+A report by the U.S. Department of Interior Office of Inspector General (OIG), released in June 2021, was limited to examining the Park Police under its jurisdiction.
+It concluded that the Park Police action was part of a plan to install "antiscale fencing" and that these plans were made before Barr arrived on the scene at 6:10 p.m. and before Trump walked to the church.
+Park Police commanders could not agree on who gave the order to deploy or explain why radio transmissions were not recorded.

+The OIG report found that, contrary to the Park Police operational plan, the Secret Service began their operation at 6:16 p.m., soon after Barr arrived and a full seven minutes before any dispersal order was given by the Park Police.
 The Secret Service apologized for this incident but the OIG for the Department of the Interior and the OIG for the Department of Homeland Security declined to investigate their actions.
 Similarly, the Park Police also deployed prior to completing dispersal orders.
 Park Police did not explain why the operation began before a widely announced curfew as requested by DC Police.

 The OIG report further stated that the Park Police's orders to disperse were not heard by all of the crowd and were generally ineffective.
-The OIG report stated that the evidence obtained by the OIG "did not support a finding" that Trump's visit was the reason why the park was cleared.
-The OIG report concluded that the decision to clear the park was lawful and consistent with policy, but made no conclusions on whether the decision to clear the park was a good decision, nor did the OIG report make any conclusions about whether the police use of force was appropriate.
+The OIG report stated that the evidence obtained by the OIG concerning Park Police "did not support a finding" that Trump's visit was the reason why the park was cleared.
+The OIG report concluded that the decision to clear the park was lawful and consistent with Interior's policy, but made no conclusions on whether the decision to clear the park was a good decision, nor did the OIG report make any conclusions about whether the police use of force was appropriate.

 The OIG report focused on the role of Park Police (which is part of the Interior Department), and not on the role of other agencies, such as the Secret Service, which is part of the Homeland Security Department.
 Interior OIG investigators did not interview Secret Service or White House personnel.
 As a result, the OIG report stated that OIG "cannot assess whether" Barr's visit to the park or any planned movement by Trump "influenced the Secret Service's actions, including its early deployment on to H Street."
-In 2020, Joseph V. Cuffari, the DHS Inspector General, blocked recommendations from his staff to conduct an investigation into the Secret Service’s actions in the clearing of Lafayette Square.
+In 2020, Joseph V. Cuffari, the DHS Inspector General, blocked recommendations from his staff to conduct an investigation into the Secret Service's actions in the clearing of Lafayette Square.

-On June 22, 2020, protestors attempted to tear down the statue of Andrew Jackson at the center of the square.
+On June 22, 2020, demonstrators attempted to tear down the statue of Andrew Jackson at the center of the square.
 Following this incident, Lafayette Square was closed to the public.
 It was reopened on May 10, 2021.